 – – If you want to find your Bristol 27’s hull number and year built, you might be able to check the hull topsides near the transom.
 I found mine far aft on the starboard side.
 Below are some photos of mine:

 Another location to find the hull number on your Bristol 27 may be on or in the electrical panel.
 Here’s an image of my Bristol 27’s original panelboard as well as Loki’s, which shows the hull number for each boat:

-- Reviewing the Classic Bristol 27 – http://cruisingsailboat.
+- Cruising Sailboat Blog Review of the Bristol 27 – http://cruisingsailboat.

 blogspot.com/2013/05/ reviewing-classic-bristol-27. html